Inzhenerka/docs.getdbt.tech/website/docs/guides/sl-snowflake-qs.md

 <RunProdJob/>

-## Set up dbt Semantic Layer gateway
+## Set up the Semantic Layer gateway

 In this section, you will learn how to set up the <Constant name="semantic_layer" /> gateway, add credentials, and create service tokens.
 This section goes over the following topics: